Hi-Drive: Hierarchical POMDP Planning for Safe Autonomous Driving in Diverse Urban Environments: Abstract

 \section{Abstract}

 Uncertainties in dynamic road environments pose significant challenges for behavior and trajectory planning in autonomous driving.
-This paper introduces \algname, a planning algorithm that addresses uncertainties at both behavior and trajectory levels within a Partially Observable Markov Decision Process (POMDP) framework. \algname employs driver models to characterize unknown behavioral intentions and utilizes their model parameters to infer hidden driving styles.
-By also treating driver models as decision-making actions for the autonomous vehicle, \algname effectively tackles the exponential complexity inherent in POMDPs.
-To enhance safety and robustness, the planner further applies importance sampling to refine the driving trajectory conditioned on the planned high-level behavior.
-Evaluation on real-world data shows that \algname consistently outperforms both existing planning methods and learning-based methods in regular and complex urban driving scenes, demonstrating significant improvements in driving safety and reliability.
+This paper introduces \algname, a hierarchical planning algorithm addressing uncertainties at both behavior and trajectory levels using a hierarchical Partially Observable Markov Decision Process (POMDP) formulation. \algname employs driver models to represent uncertain behavioral intentions of other vehicles and uses their parameters to infer hidden driving styles.
+By treating driver models as high-level decision-making actions, our approach effectively manages the exponential complexity inherent in POMDPs.
+To further enhance safety and robustness, \algname integrates a trajectory optimization based on importance sampling, refining trajectories using a comprehensive analysis of critical agents.
+Evaluations on real-world urban driving datasets demonstrate that \algname significantly outperforms state-of-the-art planning-based and learning-based methods across diverse urban driving situations in real-world benchmarks.